 - All PE activities are an integral part of the curriculum and, therefore, children unable to take part in PE must bring a note to school giving reasons for their temporary incapacity and, if possible, its duration.
 Verbal messages from the child are not acceptable.
 Should a child regularly not bring his/her kit to school and therefore miss lessons, parents will be notified of the school’s concern and seek support to ensure this vital subject is not missed

 No toys or games should be brought into school unless prior arrangements have been made.
 Items of value should be left at home.
 The school will not take any responsibility for toys that are damaged, lost or stolen.

 If all your child's clothing and belongings are clearly named there is far less chance of losing them.
-The County Council does not accept responsibility for loss or damage to personal property of pupils.
+The School does not accept responsibility for loss or damage to personal property of pupils.
 Marking clothes and other property with the owner's name is of the greatest importance and parents are, therefore, requested to ensure that all property brought to school is marked.

 Any enquiries regarding lost property should be made to the infant or junior school offices.
 It would be helpful if wellington boots could be pegged together with a clothes peg clearly marked with your child's name.